tysker/Datamatiker3Semester.io/react/react.md

 * **props  and state  are CORE concepts of React.
 Only changes in props and/or state trigger React to re-render your components and potentially update the DOM in the browser**

+## React Components — Three Basic Principles

+1. A component should be a pure function which transforms data into a user interface.
+For a regular React web app, this means that a component takes some data and returns HTML.

+2. Components should be as generic as possible to promote reusability.
+To achieve this, you don’t want to bind the components which generate your HTML to a specific state management solution.
+Instead, you divide your components into container (smart) components and presentational (dumb) components.
+The smart components extract data from your state without directly generating HTML (and thus can be bound to your state management!), while the dumb components transform that data into HTML.

+3. A component should be performant.
+It should only render when its input has changed.

 **This code is JSX and not html, and if we would not use JSX, we would have to write the code as shown below**